NPCai/Open-IE-Papers/README.md

 ## General <a name="general"></a>

-This README containts OpenIE papers and resources.
+This README containts OpenIE and ORE papers and resources.
 Summaries are by [@jbecke](https://github.com/jbecke) and [@TheodoreChristakis](https://github.com/TheodoreChristakis), to the best of our abilities after reading each paper or testing the system (when available).
 We welcome pull requests with additional resources, papers, or data.

 * [Wikipedia OpenIE](https://en.wikipedia.org/wiki/Open_information_extraction)